 Pst…Think you can’t fit all of Thailand in one week?
 Think about volunteering in Thailand for a whole semester with ILP —Click right here to fill out an application!

-Laura C. (a volunteer living in Phichit) gives us the low down: here’s what you need to know—
+Laura C. (an ILP Thailand volunteer) gives us the low down: here’s what you need to know—

 - What Should I Expect?

 - But What If I’m Ticklish?

 Technically there are a few types of massages you can get in Thailand and you’ll want to know what you are getting yourself into before you go.
 (You might also want to check out these other things to know before going to Thailand.)
 You can opt for the traditional Thai massage or the “head, neck, shoulders” massage, a foot massage or an “oil” massage.
 When it comes to the Thai massage, they are pretty intense but more traditional and you feel sooooo loose after.

 Here’s a basic idea of what you can expect for a two hour Thai massage:

 “Don't be expecting a normal ‘American’ massage you can get back at home because it's not.
 I would describe a Thai massage more as a deep body stretch mostly.
 They give you a pair of clothes to change into (nice over sized pants and button up shirt).
 They spend the first thirty minutes of the massage just on one leg.
 ONE LEG for thirty minutes.
 Then thirty minutes on the next leg.
 These ladies use every part of their body (elbows, knees, feet, you name it) to massage all the knots in your leg you didn't even know existed.